k2view-academy/K2View-Academy/articles/19_Broadway/21a_iterations_addnl.md

 This article described how Broadway performs complex iteration use cases, such as:

-* Loop over multiple elements of a complex object on different levels of the object's hierarchy, for example a field and a nested array.
+* Looping over multiple elements of a complex object on different levels of the object's hierarchy, for example a field and a nested array.
-* Use different connection line types when iterating over a complex object's elements.
+* Using different connection line types when iterating over a complex object's elements.
-* Iterate over multiple arrays in the same iteration.
+* Iterating over multiple arrays in the same iteration.

-If the connected elements of the object are on the same level of hierarchy (such as two fields of the same array), the iteration behavior is the same as the iteration over [two or more elements in a result array](21_iterations.md#iterate-over-two-or-more-elements) as described in the previous article.
+If the connected elements of the object are on the same level of hierarchy (such as two fields of the same array), the iteration's behavior is the same as an iteration over [two or more elements in a result array](21_iterations.md#iterate-over-two-or-more-elements).

-### Iterate Over Both an Element and a Nested Array
+### Iterate Over an Element and a Nested Array

 * The connected elements are on different levels of hierarchy: **entityType** field in [resources] array and **objectType** field in [hardware] nested array.
 * Both are connected using the **Iterate** link type.
-* The iteration runs over all **entityTypes** of the [resources] array, and for each one - over all the elements of the [hardware] nested array.
+* The iteration runs over all **entityTypes** of the [resources] array, and over all the elements of each **entityType** in the [hardware] nested array.

 <img src="images/iterate_mult_02.PNG" alt="image" style="zoom:80%;" />